 Part of our own journey was doing all the internal examination associated with attaining the ISO 14001 certification.
 ISO 14001 maps out a framework that a company or organization can follow to set up an effective environmental management system.
 Attaining this standard was viewed as essential to providing assurance to XBM management and employees as well as external stakeholders that our environmental impact is being measured and a path to improved performance has been set.

-Sustainability definitions vary widely depending on who you are talking too, their own priorities and possibly even the vested interests they might be influenced by.
-Speaking in general terms, sustainability is a societal goal that broadly aims for humans to safely co-exist with other species and our environment on planet Earth over a long period of time.
+Definitions of sustainability vary widely depending on who you are talking to, their own priorities, and possibly even the vested interests they might be influenced by.
+Speaking in general terms, sustainability is a societal goal that broadly aims for humans to safely co-exist with each other, other species, and our environment on planet Earth over a long period of time.

 The concept of a circular economy is a systems solution framework that tackles global challenges like climate change, biodiversity loss, waste, and pollution.

 Through recycling and reuse, new products can be made from existing materials and natural resources conserved, better still, left where they are.

 Our own EcoTec and recycling programmes reduce our impact on the environment, but are part of the start of our own journey.
 To move further into a circular economy we have sought to work with like minded suppliers and manufacturers.